Duality and mapping tori in Heegaard Floer homology: Connected sums and graph cobordisms

-\begin{rem} The connected sum maps $\cE_i,$ $E_i^A$ and $E_i^B$ can all be defined when $(Y_1,\ws_1)$ and $(Y_2,\ws_2)$ are multi-pointed manifolds, as long a bijection $f:\ws_1\to \ws_2$ is specified, as we now describe.
-If $(Y_1,\ws_1)$ and $(Y_2,\ws_2)$ are two multi-pointed 3-manifolds, with a bijection $f:\ws_1\to \ws_2$ one can add a connected sum tube between $Y_1$ and $Y_2$ for each pair of basepoints in $\ws_1$ and $\ws_2$.
-In each connected sum tube, we add a basepoint.
-We write $\ws$ for the new basepoints, and $Y_1\, \#_{\ws} Y_2$ for the manifold obtained by this connected sum operation.
-In the case that $Y_1$ and $Y_2$ are connected, we of course have (non-canonically) $Y_1\, \#_{\ws} Y_2\iso Y_1\# Y_2\# (S^1\times S^2)^{\#(|\ws|-1)}$.
-For multi-pointed 3-manifolds, one can define intertwining connected sum maps $\cE_i$ essentially the same as in Equation \eqref{eq:cE_1def}, using the generalized 1-handle operation from Section~\ref{sec:generalized1--handleand3--handlemaps} followed by a triangle map.
+One can define intertwining maps $\cE_i$ essentially the same as in equation~\eqref{eq:cE_1def}, using the generalized 1-handle operation from Section~\ref{sec:generalized1--handleand3--handlemaps} followed by a triangle map.
 A graph cobordism $(W,\Gamma)$ can be defined from $(Y_1\sqcup Y_2,\ws_1\cup \ws_2)$ to $(Y_1\, \#_{\ws} Y_2,\ws)$ by attaching $|\ws|$ 1-handles, and constructing a graph with $|\ws|$ components, each with 3 edges and a single trivalent vertex.
 There are $2^{|\ws|}$ potential choices of cyclic orderings on this graph.
-For definiteness, we pick the cyclic order on $\Gamma$ induced by the cyclic ordering of the boundaries of $W$ given by $Y_1,$ $Y_2,$ $Y_1\, \#_{\ws}Y_2$ (read left to right).
-Proposition~\ref{prop:OSmapsaregraphcobmaps}, as well as the proof we give, apply in this more general context of multi-pointed 3-manifolds. \end{rem}
+For definiteness, we pick the cyclic order on $\Gamma$ induced by the cyclic ordering of the boundaries of $W$ given by $Y_1,$ $Y_2,$ $Y_1\, \#_{\ws}Y_2$ (read left to right). \end{rem}